nicoespeon/understandlegacycode.com/content/blog/quick-way-to-add-tests-when-code-does-side-effects/index.md

 You probably have questions.
 Let me tackle the usual ones.

-### If we're overriding, are we even testing?
+### If I'm overriding, am I even testing?

 Yes!

-We're not testing _everything_ as it works in production.
-But we're testing **all the rest of the logic**.
+You're not testing _everything_ as it works in production.
+But you're testing **all the rest of the logic**.
 That's better than nothing!

 Keep in mind that just one very important call to a database function can ruin your easy and simple plan of adding tests.